 - ⇒Brushes should not be on top of each other – They each need to have their own slot or opening and be able to spread out so the bristles will retain their shape.

-⇒Brushes need to be either lying flat or standing up straight, bristles pointing upward.
+- ⇒Brushes need to be either lying flat or standing up straight, with the bristles pointing upward.

 How To Store Your Art Brushes On the Go!

 If you’re an artist, or maybe even an art student taking classes, and you find yourself traveling or needing to go from place to place with your supplies in hand, it’s probably going to be a hassle to have to lug around bulky containers – including that with which you could be storing your brushes.

 I got this idea from my art professor in college – he had one of these fold-out cases with little slots in it for each of your brushes.
 You could roll it up and tie the attached strap around it, and be good to go!
 I was able to locate some of these and I must admit I’m envious – I wish I had had one of these when I was taking classes!